About Father Mychal

 On September 11, 2001, Father Mychal rushed from the friary at Saint Francis of Assisi Church to the scene of the World Trade Center attacks.

-After administering last rites to a firefighter, Father Mychal was hit by debris and killed.
+Father Mychal was in the North Tower when he was killed.
 He became the first officially recorded fatality following the attack.

 During his life, Father Mychal spent much of his time ministering to the homeless on the Breadline at St. Francis of Assisi Church in New York City.
 This is one of the many places where he found God - in the hurting, the broken, the suffering, and the poor.